 I spend a week back in Bondi now and then, cat-sitting Rollo for Toby and Steph.
 I’m normally on my own and that suits me.
 There’s a place on Curlewis Street called Speakeasy, and I keep going back there for their meatballs, their 🍄 mushroom over polenta, and their yummy wines.
 Tonight I was reading The Dictionary of Lost Words by Pip Williams (a good read), trying not to be distracted by the gorgeous people, cars and motorcycles zooming or ambling by (I can’t help but look up sometimes).

-I saw a slender woman standing on the corner opposite, not as striking as many of the women around here, but charming looking in her own way.
+I saw a slender woman standing on the corner opposite, not as striking as many around here, but charming in her own way.
 Middle aged, with snipped hair unusually fully grey, and a sensible, stylish casual dress.

 I went back into my book and I don’t know how many minutes passed, maybe three mouthfuls of mushroom and polenta, two sips of wine, a page of the book.

 Not deliberately, I caught bits of their conversation.
 The proximity made it unavoidable.
-I overheard him say, “you’re only as old as the woman you feel”, and though I hadn’t caught the conversation immediately preceding it, I cringed as she gave an obvious response.
-Can’t recall precisely what she said but it was along the lines of “we’re not making bad puns already are we?”
+I cringed inwardly as I overheard him say, “You’re only as old as the woman you feel”, and though I hadn’t caught the conversation immediately preceding it, she gave an obvious response.
+Something along the lines of, “We’re not making bad puns already are we?”

 She was a nurse, and following an awkward exchange after he’d asked her what type of nurse, he told her they could talk in terms of some medical acronym he was familiar with, as a result of some aspect of his life I’d missed.
 He used the acronym four or five times in the space of a few sentences, apparently the only acronym he knew from the world of nurses.
 She brushed the conversation gently in some other direction.

-It is not uncommon for heterosexual men on the social fringe of a place like Bondi to seek opportunities to discreetly drop hints about their macho adventure lifestyle into conversation, or to drop them when the opportunity didn’t arise.
-Scuba diving, something else, and his bike, a KTM 390.
-She speculated about his motorbike, maybe she said cruiser, and he explained that KTM were known for their line of moto-cross bikes, but that his was a different style, it sat higher.
-Oh, so more of a racing style, she said.
-She apparently had limited knowledge of motorcycles, but could speak of them in an authoritative manner.
+It is not uncommon for heterosexual men on the social fringe of a place like Bondi to seek opportunities to discreetly drop hints about their macho adventure lifestyle, or to drop them when the opportunity didn’t arise, as was the case here, and quite overtly.
+Scuba diving, something else, and his motorbike, a KTM 390.